 The buck stops with you

-That’s because the mistakes you make now can come back to haunt you.
+The thing is, any mistakes you make now can come back to haunt you.
 We may be in unprecedented times, but the law is the law, and breaking health and safety or employment rights protocols will still land you in hot water.

-That hot water can reach boiling point if someone makes a claim against you, saying your bad interpretation of the rules meant they caught coronavirus, or passed it to a vulnerable family member.
+That hot water can reach boiling point if someone makes a legal claim against you, saying your bad interpretation of the rules meant they caught coronavirus, or passed it to a vulnerable family member.
 Or if you made them redundant but discriminated against them or didn’t go through the correct consultative processes.

 If someone does make a claim against you, then providing you have the relevant cover, your business insurance could help by paying to defend you and picking up the tab for costs and compensation.
 But that cover only goes so far.